computablelabs/goest/README.md

 [![Build Status](https://travis-ci.org/computablelabs/goest.svg?branch=master)](https://travis-ci.org/computablelabs/goest)

 ### Installation
-- First start by installing vyper.
-See [vyper installation instructions](https://github.com/ethereum/vyper/blob/master/docs/installing-vyper.rst).
+- Python 3.6 is required.
+Hey, look at that next bullet...
+- We strongly recommend you use a dedicated virtual environment for goest.
+Here `virtualenv` is used, but you could use `venv` as well:

+    virtualenv -p python3.6 --no-site-packages <path-to-virtual-env-dir>
+    source <path-to-virtual-env-dir>/bin/activate

 - Make sure your Go environment is configured.
-See [go installation directions](https://golang.org/doc/install)
+See [go installation directions](https://golang.org/doc/install).
+Note that it is idiomatic go to have your
+  `$GOPATH` and `$GOROOT` exported to your shell.
+Of particular import is `$GOPATH` which is used by some of the `invoke` tasks in this project. _This_ dev, for example, has:

+    export GOROOT=~/.go
+    export GOPATH=~/go

 - The test suite uses `geth` utilities and libraries.
 You can install `geth` with `go get`:

     go get -d github.com/ethereum/go-ethereum

 Alternatively, if you'd prefer, you can install Geth from source.
 See [instructions](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth).

-#### Developer Note: Build ABIGEN
-If you are editing and compiling the smart contracts you will need to ensure that `abigen` is available to your go environment.
+Once installed, ensure that `abigen` is available to your go environment by _at least_ building the `devtools`:

+    cd $GOPATH/src/github.com/ethereum/go-ethereum
-    cd $GOPATH/src/github.com/ethereum/go-ethereum && make devtools (or make all)
+    make devtools (or make all)

 ### Run Tests
 The test suites are written in Go, so you can run tests with the `invoke` task (from root directory):